Take your leadership to the next level!

 - Attend the Fall Leadership Summit, facilitating pre-conference activities and co-leading a workshop.

-State Conference – Area Officer Candidate Process:
+State Conference – Region Officer Candidate Process:

-- Attend New Candidate Orientation – Saturday, March 29 at 4:30pm.
+- Attend New Candidate Orientation – Saturday, March 28.

 State Officers